What’s new

 Who Are We?

-Dr Sinead Rhodes
+Professor Sinead Rhodes

 Founder and Director

-Founder of EPIC Think Learn, Sinead has spent the last 25 years researching how neurodivergent children think and learn.
+Founder of EPIC Think Learn, Sinead has spent the last 30 years researching how neurodivergent children think and learn.
 She is passionate about sharing research findings with those who really need them.
 People like you.
-And that’s why EPIC Think Learn was born.

 Dr Iona Beange

-Co-Founder
+Co-Founder and Director

-But her job has not finished!
-She will continue to update and adapt EPIC Think Learn resources, based on the latest research findings and feedback from our subscribers.
+based on the latest research findings and feedback from our subscribers.